 Further productions have also included Mary Poppins Jr (Years 5 &6) and Revolting Rhymes (Years 3&4) .
 There is also the opportunity, as you might expect, to do Speech & Drama exams working with LAMDA and Trinity.

 All Pre-Prep pupils (from Nursery to Year 2) participate in Dance classes as a way of encouraging co-ordination, creativity and performance skills so the aspiring actors out there can be spotted from an early age.

 Currently around 20% of pupils board, which they can do from Y5.
-The school has a capacity for 50 boys and 40 girls – although numbers are down at the moment on the girls side in particular.
+The school has a capacity for 50 boys and 40 girls – and they currently have healthy numbers for both.
 The housemaster to the boy boarders is also the PE teacher and there are footballs and golf bags galore.
 No one’s getting bored here anytime soon.

 In the girls’ house there are some lovely touches, like the ‘Secret Angels’ scheme – where each girl pulls one name out of a hat.
 Throughout the year they must bestow small secret acts of kindness on the person whose name they pick (a little choccie on the pillow, or polishing their shoes – that kind of thing) which really helps to create a home-from-home atmosphere.

 As you can imagine in this day and age, there are all the appropriate safeguarding issues in place when it comes to mobile phone usage and all phones are collected 15 minutes before bedtime and stored with the housemaster or housemistress until the following morning.

 Weekends for boarders are fun-packed – with regular activities arranged – everything from Bubbleruns to paintballing.
 For day pupils there’s also the option of flexi-boarding which can really benefit the pupil when it comes to blending more into school life.

 Maximum class size in reception is 18 and there is capacity for two form entry, which remains at 18 as pupils go up through the school.